jamesjiadazhan/dietaryindex/README.md

 - American Cancer Society 2020 diet score (ACS2020_V1 and ACS2020_V2)

 Meanwhile, the **dietaryindex** package can calculate many dietary indexes within 1 step (Step 1 + Step 2) using the following dietary assessments:
-- It can calculate HEI2015, AHEI, DASH, MED, and DII for the NHANES_FPED (after 2005).
+- It can calculate HEI2015, AHEI, DASH, DASHI, MED, MEDI, and DII for the NHANES_FPED (after 2005).
 - It can calculate HEI2015, AHEI, DASH, MED, and DII for the ASA24
 - It can calculate HEI2015, AHEI, DASH, MED for the DHQ3
 - It can calculate HEI2015, AHEI, DASH, MED, DII, AHEIP for the Block FFQ (DataDictionary_Muldoon_4M_microbiome_nutsDec2013)